Ghini/ghini.desktop/doc/building.rst

    latest runtime packages from `gtk-win.sourceforge.net
    <http://gtk-win.sourceforge.net/home/index.php/Downloads>`_.

+   .. note:: The gtk-win package currently doesn't support SVG which can cause a problem with Bauble.

 3. Install the Python GTK+ packages.
 These installers have to be downloaded and run individually.